ctsapugay/interpretable_forecasting/GAM/gam-usage-plots.md

 In the first plot, you can see the line produced by the GAM in red, and the actual data points as gray dots.
 The x-axis describes the total time measured since the start, and the y-axis describes the Oil Temperature at the respective time since start.

 As seen, there is a lot of "wiggliness" which I may choose to easily fix by incorporating a smoothing penalty in the GAM formula.
-Regardless, the plot demonstartes that the GAM does a successful job of fitting the data, which tells me the smooth functions that make up the GAM are properly defined.
 ![The GAM line plotted against the actual data.](data-vs-gam.png)

 ---